What is Arduino?

 Arduino has been around for years and it has been the brain of thousands of projects from everyday objects to complex scientific instruments.
-Arduino has a worldwide community of makers, hobbyists, students, programmers, artists and professionals, who have contributed greatly to the open-source platform and as a result, an incredible amount of accessible knowledge and free resources has been made available and can be of great help to both beginners and experts.
+Arduino has a worldwide community of makers, hobbyists, students, programmers, artists, and professionals, who have contributed greatly to the open-source platform and as a result, an incredible amount of accessible knowledge and free resources have been made available and can be of great help to both beginners and experts.

 All Arduino boards are completely open-source which empowers users to build them independently and eventually adapt them to their particular needs.
 There are different kinds of Arduino boards on the market today but for the purpose of this tutorial, we’ll only cover a few of them.
 These include but not limited to: